How to Say "Happy Birthday" in Spanish

 |Have a great day!|

-As you can see, there are many different ways to say Happy Birthday in Spanish, though Feliz cumpleaños is the most common.
+As you can see, there are many different ways to say Happy Birthday in Spanish, though Feliz cumpleaños is the most common translation.
 You many be surprised to find out there are also a lot of ways to sing Happy Birthday in Spanish!
 Below are a few common ways.

-These first three songs are all Spanish versions of Happy Birthday to You.
+Here are three versions of the Happy Birthday song in Spanish.
 Just remember to use the name of the birthday girl or boy instead of the name we've used, María!

 This next one is a little different and is not sung to the same tune as Happy Birthday to You.
 If singing this to a birthday girl, you should change amiguito (in the second line) to amiguita.